KVM-VMI/nitro/doc/source/installation.rst

 Nitro uses QEMU as a hypervisor.
 Unfortunatelly, the upstream QEMU does not currently provide means for efficiently accessing virtual machines memory from the host.
 For this reason, Nitro requires a custom version of the QEMU virtualization platform.
-Sources can be found on the projects `Github repository
+Sources can be found on the projects `GitHub repository
 <https://github.com/KVM-VMI/qemu>`__.

 Getting libvmi